 You don’t need to read this to know that high-quality bonds – interest rate movements aside – are relatively safer investments than stocks, real estate, or alternatives.
-Whatsmore, bonds don’t need to generate income to offer safety of principal.
+Whatsmore, bonds don’t need to generate income to offer that relative safety of principal.
 (Of course, all else being equal, receiving coupons is arguably better than not – tax inefficiency aside.)
 But, regardless of the size of the coupon payment, high-quality fixed income better manages the risk of stocks compared to alternatives – or even different types of stocks.

 Staying Focused on the Role of Bonds

 High-quality bonds function as a better store of value than stocks – at least in the relatively shorter term.
 (Again, this turns a blind eye to the interest rate issue – which I promise I will get to farther down in this post.
 Just stay with me!)
 Of course, in the shortest term – where inflation is a non-issue – cash is the best store of value.